Low light, low contrast: why poor lighting hits some eyes harder

 Pupil-size differences.
 People are born with different iris architectures, and the maximum dilation in dim light varies meaningfully across healthy adults.
 A large dilator pulls in more peripheral lens optics and exposes more aberration; a smaller dilator gets less light through, which is its own problem.

 Senile miosis.
-With age, the pupil's maximum dilation diminishes — the so-called senile miosis.
+With age, the pupil's maximum dilation diminishes — the so-called senile miosis (a smaller resting and maximally-dilated pupil in older eyes).
 Older adults end up with less retinal illuminance for any given ambient light level, on top of whatever else is happening with their optics.
-The net effect: an older eye in a dim room is operating on less light than a younger eye in the same room.
-This compounds with the normative age-related contrast decline of roughly 10% per decade after age 20 (Owsley, Sekuler & Siemsen, 1983; Mäntyjärvi & Laitinen, 2001).
+The net effect: an older eye in a dim room is operating on less light than a younger eye in the same room — and that reduced retinal illuminance accounts for a large part of the older eye's spatial-vision deficit.
+It compounds with the age-related contrast decline the normative data describe: low-spatial-frequency sensitivity stays roughly flat across adulthood, while the higher spatial frequencies begin to fall from around age 40–50, with age-stratified normative values mapping where each decade typically sits.23

 Intraocular scatter.
 The lens of the eye gradually loses some transparency across life.
 Even before anything would be called a cataract, light scatter increases — and scatter is the enemy of contrast.
 The scattered light fills in the dark parts of the image, washing out the differences the visual system needs to detect.
 Intraocular scatter is barely visible in bright light (where a clean signal dominates) and dominant in dim light (where every washed-out percent matters).
 This is the mechanism behind glare disability — the long recovery time after a passing headlight that many older drivers report — and it is also what we describe in the cataract and night-driving piece, where scatter is the same mechanism applied to a specific condition.